 This article contains affiliate links.
 If you purchase from one of our links there is no extra cost to you, but we will receive a small commission that helps us continue to bring you amazing content.
 We really appreciate it when you decide to use our affiliates!

 Oh my word, have I struggled with feeding my family.
 And not in the way you think.
 I can cook pretty dang good.
 Well, they’re not dead yet, so that’s a plus.
 Trying to figure out how to save money and eat mostly organic, local, and non-processed food has been a huge pain in my butt.
 But it is something I have finally managed to balance and trust me you can too!
+You can learn how to eat healthy on a budget!

 The choice to change our diet happened when I started having health issues in my 30’s.
 I already had clinical depression and now I was diagnosed with Poly Cystic Ovarian Syndrome.
 Without going into too much detail my body was behaving similarly to a diabetic’s when it came to insulin.
 I was a hormonal mess and my diet had a lot to do with it.
 So we as a family decided to eat healthier in an effort to correct my issues and make sure Moira didn’t end up in the same boat.